mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ## General Approach to Network Troubleshooting

-A ton has been written on the matter and arguably many methods and techniques may compete to be proven effective under specific circumstances.
+Many methods and techniques may compete to be proven effective under specific circumstances.
 Firstly it has to be acknowledged that even if one strives to abide to any given method as much as possible, the complexity of modern software systems makes the process not precisely deterministic, and that at the time there is critical impact the expert may choose the tools that her/his experience is dicating in order to address the problem first in the fastest manner, and then chase the root cause.

 With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model (which is no less than the scientific method) as proposed path.
 In essence, observing, creating an hypothesis, creating predictions based on that hypothesis, and put them to test.
 While from a logical standpoint this is obviously flawed with positive confirmation/reinforcement of the hypothesis, in the empirical world is one way to go.
 There are many other sources for methodologies too.
 There are even techniques exclusive to root cause analysis like the simple _5 whys_, _RPR_, and other covered by _Problem Management_ domain in _ITILv3_ literature.